karola3vax/Source2-AntiWallHack/README.md

 ---

 > [!CAUTION]
 > **Performance Impact:** Due to the intensive nature of real-time Ray-Tracing, S2AWH is performance-heavy.
-Using this plugin on servers over **20+ players** servers is not recommended.
+Using this plugin on servers over **20+ players** is not recommended.
 Servers with **20+ players** may experience noticeable "slow server frame" issues.
 Please refer to the [Performance Tuning](#-performance-tuning) section to optimize your settings.

 ## ✅ Requirements